COVID19-PIRAT/backend/README.md

 Highly recommanded: Visual Studio 2019 with ReSharper ( hopefully you are a student for the licence ;) )

+Use Feature Branches for the development and open a pull request.

+After Friday try to implement also tests for Features.

 # Running the project

 Set the following environment variables: